uniuuu/zotprime/README.md

 ## Localhost and VM installation
 Localhost installation is for setup when server and client will run on the same computer.
-VM (virtual machine) installation is for setup when server and clinet are on different hosts.
+VM (virtual machine) installation is for setup when server and client are on different hosts.
 I.e. server is in VM and client is running on another computer.

 ### Dependencies and source code
 *Install latest docker compose plugin*: